Vitamins and minerals: the basics

 You get vitamin C from fruits and vegetables, especially citrus fruit, kiwi fruit, capsicums and potatoes.
 Vitamin C builds collagen and helps you fight infections and absorb iron from food.
 It also keeps teeth, bones and gums healthy.
 You can lose some vitamin C when you cook food.

 Our bodies make most of the vitamin D we need when we get enough direct sunlight on our skin.
-There are small amounts in oily fish, fish liver oils, egg yolks, butter and margarine.
+There are small amounts in oily fish, fish liver oils, egg yolks, mushrooms, butter and margarine.
 Vitamin D helps you absorb calcium to keep bones strong and healthy.

 You get vitamin E from sunflower and canola oils, margarine, seeds and nuts.
 Vitamin E boosts your immune system and helps with the development of healthy skin and eyes.